-I am a Core Fellow / Visiting Assistant Professor of Sociology at Boston College where I teach courses in the University Core Curriculum related to race, gender, education, violence, and social inequality.
+As of Fall 2023, I am a tenure-track Assistant Professor of Education at Barnard College, Columbia University.
+Previously, I served as Core Fellow / Visiting Assistant Professor of Sociology at Boston College where I taught courses in the University Core Curriculum related to race, gender, education, violence, and social inequality.

 My research examines educational inequality with a focus on race, gender, and emotion among adolescents and in secondary school contexts.

 I am currently working on a book manuscript with the University of Chicago Press from my dissertation research: an ethnographic study of the role of grief in the school lives of Black adolescent boys who lose friends to neighborhood gun violence, and the school practices and policies that shape their emotional and educational recovery.
 Articles emanating from this project have been published in the Journal of Contemporary Ethnography, International Journal of Qualitative Studies in Education, and School Psychology Quarterly.
 Two films related to this project as well as resources for schools, parents, and youth can be found here.
 This project has recently been covered by the Philadelphia Inquirer, Billy Penn, Omnia, Penn Arts & Sciences Magazine, Penn GSE News, and The Pennsylvania Gazette.